liesnikov/extensible-elaborator/main.md

 2. To make the language more modular, we make constraints an extensible data type and give an API to define new solvers with the ability to specify what kinds of constraints they can solve.
 Since we're working in Haskell we encode constraints in the style of Data types à la carte [@swierstraDataTypesCarte2008].

-In the examples in this paper, we follow the bidirectional style of type-checking.
+In the examples in this chapter, we follow the bidirectional style of type-checking.
 In practice, however, the design decisions are agnostic of the underlying system, as long as it adheres to the principle of stating the requirements on terms in terms of raising a constraint and not by, say, pattern-matching on a concrete term representation.

 \begin{figure*}